withastro/roadmap/proposals/0041-i18n-routing.md

   Use `example.com/content/` for the default locale.
 Use `example.com/[lang]/content/` for other locales.
   Trying to access to use `example.com/[defaultLocale]/content/` will result into a 404.

+- `domain`: SSR only, it enables support for different domains.
+When a locale is mapped to domain, all the URLs won't have the language prefix.
+  You map `fr` to `fr.example.com`, if you want a to have a blog page to look like `fr.example.com/blog` instead of `example.com/fr/blog`.
+  The localised folders be must in the `src/pages/` folder.

 ### Fallback system

 The fallback system is a feature that allows users to re-route users from one locale to another in case a page is missing.